Are you a participant?

 3. Haiku Deck

-👊 Best for: Simple + quick presentations
+👊 Best for: Simple + quick presentations, as it’s the free PowerPoint software!

 Sometimes, you don’t need the Prezi-level complexity of 3 full suites to create one presentation.
 When you’ve got the confidence to present with your voice, all you need for support is a background and a bit of text.